Release Notes for Melissa v2.0.0

 - The server submits

-jobs and keeps submitting new ones as others complete. - Reduces unnecessary script creation and supports reactive resampling.
+job_limitjobs and keeps submitting new ones as others complete. - Reduces unnecessary script creation and supports reactive resampling.

 - The server submits